abbyDC/tf2-object-detection-api-demo/README.md

-# Tensorflow Object Detection with Tensorflow 2
+# Tensorflow 2 Object Detection API Demo

 In this repository you can find some examples on how to use the Tensorflow OD API with Tensorflow 2.
 Referenced from [Tensorflow Object Detection with Tensorflow 2 (Gilbert Tanner)](https://gilberttanner.com/blog/object-detection-with-tensorflow-2)